strapi/strapi-examples/login-react/README.md

 **10 -** [Enable Twitter provider](./doc/twitter_setup.md)

+> Note you may see the `Redirect URL to add in your provider's configuration` is dynamic so make sure to enter the right path in your provider's app configurations.

 ## Front-end App Architecture

 We use the [React boilerplate](https://github.com/react-boilerplate/react-boilerplate) architecture to implement the authentication flow.